 About

-A Woman in Film fellow, Elizabeth currently resides in Los Angeles, spending her free time watching period dramas or playing classical piano.
+Elizabeth currently resides in Los Angeles, spending her free time rewatching period dramas or learning a new Chopin piece.

 Directing a film is an intense journey which takes unyielding passion and perseverance, much like mastering a Chopin waltz on the piano.
 But when finished, the magnitude of the accomplishment is magical. -Elizabeth